 Actually, in-site searches can’t see images like we do.
 Even when the image is the text itself, search engines are unable to see what’s written on it.
 Let them “understand” everything written on the image using alt-text.
-Alt-text is an awesome place for your keywords as well.
+Alt attributes is an awesome place for your keywords as well.
 However, you should obey some rules, when using alt-text images.
-Try to say a lot with a little and place images with alt tags near relevant texts.
+Try to say a lot with a little, and place images with alt tags near relevant texts.
 Want your site to be as visible as possible?
 Don’t lose this opportunity, and create alt attributes for each and every image on your page.

 Rule 3: Clear Categories Division

 In case your navigation is knotty and quite complicated, containing various categories, sub-categories and numerous sections, it should be clearly defined visually.
 For instance, you might distinctly separate category headings from sub-categories by multiple colors.